lightoj-dev/problem-tutorials/1159/en.md

 In this problem given 3 string and need to find the length of the longest common subsequence [LCS](https://www.programiz.com/dsa/longest-common-subsequence) of these three strings.

-The LCS of three strings is the longest sequence of characters that appear in the same order in all three strings.
 Its not necessary that the characters have to be next to each other in the original strings.

 One approach to solve the problem is to create a 3-dimensional table with dimensions corresponding